 Crazy Ways to Save Money, If You're Brave Enough!

-While there are some incredibly sane ways to save money, like creating a meal plan, buying in bulk, and cutting your household budget with my worksheet system, there are also some pretty intense ways to save money too!
+While there are some incredibly sane ways to save money, like creating a meal plan, freezer cooking, and cutting your household budget with my worksheet system, there are also some pretty intense ways to save money too!

 I know a lot of people who do all of these things, so I'm not cutting them down in any way.
 But for me and mine, there are a few points I'm all for, and a few I'm not there yet on!